calderonf/thermalDiabetestools/README.md

 2. Import the temporal series of thermal images captured with the FLIR One Pro camera.

-3. Perform the analysis to analyze the temperature progression at various points on the feet.
+3. Perform the analysis to track the temperature progression at various points on the feet.

 4. Utilize the statistical analysis and modeling capabilities to predict the likelihood of diabetes.